One in five mortgage customers are paying through the nose for sitting on their lender's standard variable rates.

 Most UK lenders have now reduced their standard variable rates (SVRs) for mortgage customers by 0.25%.
 This is in response to the Bank of England's base rate reduction which took place in August.

-Each month, this equates to £215 which could be used to overpay your mortgage and clear the debt quicker or put back in the pot for other household bills and expenses.
+Each month, this equates to £215, which could be used to overpay your mortgage and clear the debt quicker, or be put back in the pot for other household bills and expenses.

 2. This is based on the standard variable rates of the UKs top ten mortgage lenders by market share which range from 3.69% APR with HSBC Bank up to 4.74% APR with Yorkshire Building Society.
 These ten mortgage providers hold a total market share of 82.2% — source CML.

 3. According to the CML there are 11.1 million mortgage holders in the UK, 18% of which are paying their providers standard variable rate (SVR).
 This totals 1,998,000 UK mortgage holders.

 4. Table one - all data and information in this table is correct as at 28th September 2016, all calculations include fees and charges.
 These are the top ten mortgage providers by market share totalling 82.2% — source CML.

 5. Yorkshire Building Society offer a five year fixed rate deal at just 1.98% APR.